If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 With a connected user interface, the Brother SDX125E and higher models have a built-in scanner (hence “scan” in its name) to convert drawings and images to cuts without much technical expertise needed.

 You also don’t have to select a material to cut (as in Cricut Design Space).
-This Brother cutting machine has an automatic material sensor that’s promised to give more accurate cuts on different materials.
+This Brother cutting machine has auto blade sensor technology that’s promised to give more accurate cuts on different materials.

 Furthermore, there are 100 or more quilt patterns included with many ScanNCut machines, and you can cut fabric with or without interfacing on the back.
 The pattern list for the SDX330D (starts at page 28) will give you an idea of the quilt blocks and shapes it can cut if you’re interested in built-ins.